Documentation forNetwork Performance Monitor

 Monitor Aruba Central wireless infrastructure

-Add Aruba Central orchestrator nodes for monitoring, monitor performance metrics, access points, and SSIDs for the wireless controller.
+Add Aruba Central orchestrator nodes for monitoring, monitor performance metrics, access points, SSIDs for the wireless controller, switches, and wireless devices.

 What does NPM monitor for Aruba Central infrastructure?